-When visiting a new city or state, I like to read a biography about one of their most famous residents.
-During a recent trip to Seattle I picked two books about serial killer Ted Bundy: The Stranger Beside Me by Ann Rule and The Phantom Prince by Elizabeth Kendall.
-Both authors had close relationships with Bundy and painted an intimate and searing portrait of the man and monster.
+When visiting a new city or state, I like to read a biography about a famous resident.
+During a recent trip to Seattle, I picked two books about serial killer Ted Bundy: The Stranger Beside Me by Ann Rule and The Phantom Prince by Elizabeth Kendall.
+Both authors had close relationships with Bundy, and their books painted an intimate and searing portrait of the man and monster.

-Bundy was a student at the University of Seattle and killed a number of young women who lived on campus.
+Bundy was a student at the University of Seattle and killed many young women who lived on campus.
 Bundy’s victims were all physically similar: young, brunette women with long hair parted in the middle.
 The serial killer’s murder spree would continue in Utah, Colorado, and Florida before he was eventually captured and executed.

 I could have ordered a bottle of Mickey’s malt liquor (Ted Bundy’s favorite drink) but I never developed a taste for beer.
-Mixed drinks made with Sailor Jerry were on special so I ordered a rum with pineapple juice.
+Mixed drinks made with Sailor Jerry were on special, so I ordered a rum with pineapple juice.
 I gave up drinking soda months ago and ever since have found it difficult to order a mixed drink.
-In the past I would always pair my rum with Pepsi or Coca-Cola, but I followed the bartender’s advice (he’s the expert) and tried pineapple juice; it was very pleasant and a perfect drink for a summer night.
+In the past, I would always pair my rum with Pepsi or Coca-Cola, but I followed the bartender’s advice (he’s the expert) and tried pineapple juice; it was enjoyable and a perfect drink for a summer night.

 I quite enjoyed the unique three-tiered layout of the bar.
-Located on the lowest level is a dance floor with DJ booth, and a back room with billiard tables, skee-ball, and pinball machines.
-Restrooms, tables and booths are located on the second floor, while the third floor features additional seating and a dartboard.
-If I were a student at the University of Seattle I might have also counted Dante’s among my favorite hangouts.
+Located on the lowest level was a dance floor with DJ booth, and a back room with billiard tables, skeeball, and pinball machines.
+Restrooms, tables, and booths were located on the second floor, while the third floor featured additional seating and a dartboard.
+If I were a student at the University of Seattle, I might have also counted Dante’s among my favorite hangouts.

 Two days after my visit Dante’s was decimated by an electrical fire.
-I’m so happy I was able to visit the bar before the accident.
+I’m so happy I visited the bar before the accident.
 Here’s hoping they rebuild and reopen soon.